hugonun/delink-bot/README.md

 `python3 -m pip install tldextract`

 ## Setup
-Create the file `token.txt` and add your token inside it.
+Create the file `token.txt` and add your Discord token inside it.

 Then run the bot using `python3 init.py`.